strudel-science/strudel-web/README.md

 #### 6. Check your changes on the staging website

 Merging the PR should kick off the Deploy Gatsby Site to Pages workflow automatically.
 Check the status of that workflow on [its actions page](https://github.com/strudel-science/strudel-web/actions/workflows/gatsby.yml).
-Once the workflow completes, go to https://strudel.science/strudel-web and make sure your changes are there and that there were no unintended consquences.
+Once the workflow completes, go to https://strudel.science/strudel-web and make sure your changes are there and that there were no unintended consequences.

 ### Deploying

+NOTE: This process is still a work in progress.
+Right now, this will not replace any content on the official strudel.science site.

 #### 7. Run the production deployment workflow